 In the developing cochlea, IHCs are transiently innervated by efferent fibers, which provide powerful inhibitory input (Glowatzki and Fuchs, 2000).
 Previous studies in isolated cochleae demonstrated that temporarily relieving this inhibition produced bursts of action potentials in IHCs (Johnson et al., 2011), suggesting that efferent activity may initiate burst firing.
 However, auditory brainstem neurons in (anesthetized) α9 KO mice exhibit prominent burst firing in vivo, with bursts occurring at similar frequencies, but with shorter durations and containing more action potentials than controls (Clause et al., 2014).
 Moreover, α9 GOF mice that have enhanced efferent inhibition of IHCs (Wedemeyer et al., 2018), also exhibit spontaneous action potentials in the auditory brainstem, although at lower frequencies than controls (Di Guilmi et al., 2019).
-Our in vivo macroscopic imaging studies indicate that periodic excitation of auditory midbrain neurons occurred in α9 KO mice at the same frequency as controls (Figure 11), reinforcing the conclusion that efferent input is not required to initiate burst firing (Clause et al., 2014).
-However, manipulating nAChRα9 signaling altered the lateralization (contralateral bias) of activity across the brain.
-In α9 KO mice, bilateral activation of the IC was more asymmetric than controls (Figure 11A,F), and conversely, activity in α9 GOF mice was more symmetric across the IC (Figure 11B,F).
-Bilaterally symmetric events reflect activity initiated in one cochlea (Babola et al., 2018); thus, these changes in propagation of activity to both hemispheres may arise through alterations in the precise patterning of firing (Clause et al., 2014; Di Guilmi et al., 2019) (Turcan et al., 2010)due to changes in the electrophysiological properties of auditory neurons (Di Guilmi et al., 2019)(Zhang et al., 2012; Clause et al., 2014).
-Surprisingly, the effects on IC neuronal Ca2+ transients in α9 KO and GOF mice were opposite of that predicted based on the inhibitory effect of acetylcholine on IHCs (Glowatzki and Fuchs, 2000), with enhanced inhibition of IHCs resulting in larger amplitude events in central auditory neurons (Figure 11).(Babola et al., 2018) The differential effects of manipulating efferent inhibition on spontaneous activity as it propagates through the auditory system (Di Guilmi et al., 2019), raise the possibility that specific patterns of activity are required to induce proper maturation of sound processing circuits.
+Our in vivo macroscopic imaging studies indicate that periodic excitation of auditory midbrain neurons occurred in α9 KO mice at the same frequency as controls (Figure 11), providing additional evidence that efferent input is not required to initiate burst firing (Clause et al., 2014).
+However, manipulating nAChRα9 signaling altered the lateralization (contralateral bias) of activity in the auditory midbrain.
+In α9 KO mice, bilateral activation of the IC was more asymmetric than controls (Figure 11A,F), and, conversely, activity in α9 GOF mice was more symmetric (Figure 11B,F).The changes in activity propagation to both hemispheres may result from efferent-mediated alterations in precise burst firing patterns (Clause et al., 2014; Di Guilmi et al., 2019), but could also reflect reported changes in the developmental profile of cochlear cells (Turcan et al., 2010), developmental alterations in the electrophysiological properties of auditory neurons (Di Guilmi et al., 2019), or refinement deficits that arise through altered activity (Zhang et al., 2012; Clause et al., 2014).
+Surprisingly, the effects on IC neuronal Ca2+ transients in α9 KO and GOF mice were opposite of that predicted based on the inhibitory effect of acetylcholine on IHCs (Glowatzki and Fuchs, 2000), with enhanced inhibition of IHCs resulting in larger amplitude events in central auditory neurons (Figure 11).
+These changes may indicate homeostatic shifts in excitation, similar to those observed in Vglut3 KO mice (Babola et al., 2018).
+Together, these results provide additional evidence that the efferent system plays an active role in shaping early sensory-independent activity and raises the possibility that specific patterns of activity are required to induce proper maturation of sound processing circuits.

 The role of spontaneous neural activity in development

-Silencing thalamic input to the somatosensory cortex during early postnatal life results in failure of barrel field formation (Antón-Bolaños et al., 2019) and genetic disruption of retinal waves leads to profuse retinal ganglion cell axon arborization in SC and segregation-deficits in the thalamus (Rossi et al., 2001), demonstrating the critical role of early patterned activity in circuit maturation.
+Barrel fields fail to form when silencing thalamic input to the somatosensory cortex during early postnatal life (Antón-Bolaños et al., 2019) and genetic disruption of retinal waves leads to profuse retinal ganglion cell axon arborization in SC and segregation-deficits in the thalamus (Rossi et al., 2001), demonstrating the critical role of patterned activity in circuit maturation.
 In the auditory system, similar refinement deficits have been observed in α9 KO mice and in various models of deafness.
 However, the functional consequences of these manipulations on sensory performance remain underexplored. α9 KO mice exhibit deficits in sound localization tasks (Clause et al., 2017), but whether these changes are due to disruption in spontaneous activity or the lack of a functional efferent system after hearing onset remains uncertain.
 Insight into the mechanisms that govern spontaneous activity in the auditory system provide an experimental framework for selectively disrupting early spontaneous activity, while preserving hearing, allowing assessment of the role of stereotyped burst firing in development.

 REFERENCES